ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 ````

 ### Customization
 All plots can be customized using various attributes.
-In the following example, some of them are set
+The following example features some of them,
-to override the default behaviour.
-Note that we use aliases like `lw` for `linewidth`, `lc` for `linecolor`, or `fc` for `fillcolor`.
+sometimes with their full name, sometimes with aliases (such as `lw` for `linewidth` or `fc` for `fillcolor`).

 ````@example plots
 plot(p, [1];